in ,

 Belfry of Saint Joseph Cathedral in Romblon

-The entire structure is made from local resources, which include bricks and blocks made of corals.
-This cathedral is rich in history, but the best time to visit it is when the church is open for mass.
+The entire structure is built from local materials, including coral bricks and blocks.
+This cathedral is rich in history, but the best time to visit is when it is open for Mass.
 The church’s keepers do not allow anyone inside if there is no scheduled gathering at the cathedral.
 However, moving outside the church and the campus gives a fabulous feeling.
-The place is majestic and carries a lot of history.
+The place is majestic and rich in history.

 Image of the Nuestra Señor Sto.
 Niño de Romblon

 The cathedral is the center of many fiestas, baptisms, and final farewells.
-Every Roman Catholic of Romblon has been baptized in this cathedral, which makes it more of a pride and glory for the locals.
+Every Roman Catholic in Romblon has been baptized in this cathedral, which makes it a source of pride and glory for the locals.

 Inside St Joseph Cathedral in Romblon